 5 IRA beneficiary form mistakes to avoid

-All too often IRA owners commit costly errors on their beneficiary form that negate their best intentions, leaving loved ones out in the cold.
+All too often IRA owners commit costly mistakes on their beneficiary form that may leave loved ones out in the cold despite the best intentions.

-"It happens more often than you'd think," says Certified Financial Planner professional Joel Larsen, a principal with Navion Financial Advisors in Davis, California.
-"Otherwise capable and intelligent people don't always do proper estate planning because they don't want to address their own mortality."
+“It happens more often than you’d think,” says CFP professional Joel Larsen, principal with Navion Financial Advisors in Davis, California.
+“Otherwise capable and intelligent people don’t always do proper estate planning because they don’t want to address their own mortality.”

-And forgetting to update estate planning information following a divorce, death of the beneficiary or remarriage is one of the most common blunders when it comes to beneficiary forms.
+Forgetting to update estate-planning information following a divorce, death of the beneficiary or remarriage is one of the most common blunders when it comes to beneficiary forms.

 Your beneficiary form should be reviewed and updated after every life event, says Neil Brown, CFP professional and CPA with Burkett Financial Services in West Columbia, South Carolina.
 Updating your will is not enough.